Improving Makespan in Dynamic Task Scheduling for Cloud Robotic Systems with Time Window Constraints: Proof of optimality

-The following proposition states that there is an optimal method for the task allocation in the sense that all the processing units can complete their tasks almost at the same time.
-The method is described in detail in the proof. \begin{proposition}{(Balancing Method)} Let $A=\{a_1, \ldots, a_n\}$ be a list of positive real numbers and $m\geq 1$ be an integer.
+The following proposition and its corollary show that the ASTPU method~\ref{algpseud} is an optimal method for the task allocation in the sense that all processing units can complete their tasks almost at the same time.
+We show that assigning tasks to processors in a different way than the ASTPU method~\ref{algpseud} increases the variance meaning that the loads will be less balanced. \begin{proposition}{(ASTPU method)} Let $A=\{a_1, \ldots, a_n\}$ be a list of positive real numbers and $m\geq 1$ be an integer.
 Assume that we are randomly removing one of $a_i$'s and putting it in exactly one of the $m$ places and do the same process untill the set $A$ is empty.
 Let $X_j$, for $j=1,\ldots,m$, be random variables defined as the sum of $a_i$'s in the place $j$.
-Then, there exists an allocation, such that the variance of $X_i$'s is minimal.
+Then, the ASTPU algorithm~\ref{algpseud} minimizes the variance of $X_i$'s.

 Furthermore, for the case of $A=\{a_1,\ldots,a_n\}$ and $m\geq n$, the minimal variance can be obtained by putting exactly one of the $a_i$'s in each place. \end{proposition} \begin{proof} We first show that: if $A=\{a_1,\ldots,a_n\}$ and $m\geq n$, then the minimal variance can be obtained by putting exactly one of the $a_i$'s in each place.
 In this case, without loss of generality we can assume that $X_i=a_i$ for $i=1,\ldots,n$ and $X_i=0$ for $i=n+1,\ldots,m$, then $\mu(X)=\frac{a_1+\ldots+a_n}{m}$ and